AxBwal/workIndia/README.md

 ### 5. Run the server

-Start the development server with the following command:
+Start the development server with:

 ```bash
 npm run dev